 You can pay attention to a few signs that the sealant is wearing off in between sealing jobs.
 After heavy rain, even well-sealed pavers show temporary discoloration for a few days.
 This is normal, and as the water evaporates, the normal color returns.
 Once the sealant is worn, the color change is more distinct and does not fade as easily.
 Look for other signs of wear at the top layer and let your company know if you need a recoat sooner than anticipated.

 Never Too Late to Seal Pavers

 Suppose you neglected to seal your pavers when they were initially installed, either from completing the project yourself or choosing a company that did not include sealing as part of the process.
 In that case, the good news is that it is never too late to add a sealant.
 If your pavers are still in like-new condition, you can have a company come in and seal them to keep them protected from future wear and tear.

 If it has been a while since they were installed, some preparation may need to be performed before the sealant is applied.
 First, the pavers need to be thoroughly cleaned and cleared of debris.
 Any weeds or grass that have grown between the joints should be removed.
 Moss growth should also be removed during the cleaning process.
 If sand was used between the joints, it may need to be replaced in areas where it has eroded away.
 Areas that have been damaged must be repaired, and if the damage is too great to repair an individual paver, it should be replaced.
 Once the preparations are complete, the sealant can be placed on top to restore the pavers to their original color and condition.

 Paver Installation and Sealing

 If you plan to transform your outdoor space by adding pavers, Epic Stoneworks can help you plan and execute your project.
-For information about available services or to book an appointment, contact Epic Stoneworks today.
+For information about available services or to book an appointment.
+Questions?
+Call 305-493-8562 or contact Epic Stoneworks today.